Nozzie/docker-transmission-openvpn/README.md

 WEBPROXY_DISK_CACHE_DIR=/path/to/disk/cache cache location.
 For instance /data/polipo-cache, since you have to mount that dir already anyway.
 Make sure the dir exists before you start the container, otherwise the disk cache will be disabled.

+I have also added TRANSMISSION_LOG_ENABLED=true/false to enable or disable transmission logging.

 ## Quick Start